ateucher/lutz/README.md

 The other method is slower but more accurate - it uses the sf package to intersect points with a detailed map of time zones from [here](https://github.com/evansiroky/timezone-boundary-builder).

+## Timezone utility functions

+**lutz** also contains several utility functions for helping to understand and visualize timezones, such as listing of world timezones,including information about daylight savings times and their offsets from UTC.
+You can also plot a timezone to visualize the UTC offset over a year and when daylight savings times are in effect.

 ## Installation